02/10/2023

 50 vulnerable women in Jordan supported towards self-reliance

 Jordan is one of the world’s largest refugee-hosting nations and also one of the most water-scarce countries, and therefore needs support to cope.
-This November marked the completion of a project in Jordan that helped Syrian refugee and local women-headed households in vulnerable situations to become more self-reliant by using smart and climate-friendly agricultural methods.
+This November marked the completion of a programme in Jordan that helped Syrian refugee and local women-headed households in vulnerable situations to become more self-reliant by using smart and climate-friendly agricultural methods.
 In total, we trained 50 vulnerable women, and built hydroponic greenhouses for 12 of them to use.

 Countries